-- a) Understand and support the important role families and carers have in supporting autistic people where behaviour may challenge, in addition to the full involvement of the person themselves. - b) Recognise that behaviour perceived as challenging is not an inevitable part of autism but may be a possible indication of distress and focus on the removal of communication barriers, environmental and other stressors as a priority over modification of the behaviour. - c) Recognise that the actions of staff and carers can increase or reduce the likelihood of behaviour which challenges. - d) Consult the autistic person and their family/support regarding what causes distress or anxiety in order to understand and respect an autistic person's perspective. - e) Support autistic people to have a 'plan B' or a range of responses should things become difficult, including contingency planning which seeks the person's advance wishes. - f) Be proactive in de-escalating situations, for example, preventing 'meltdown' or 'shutdown' by facilitating ways to alleviate stress (such as access to a quiet space or ending an interaction). - g) Be able to accept, understand and accommodate behaviours that are unique to the autistic person and which do not infringe the rights or safety of others. - h) Understand stimming, including promoting it when it can be helpful and know where to seek support if it becomes harmful. - i) Be able to apply strategies to manage the risk of serious aggression and selfinjurious behaviour. - j) Understand the interactions between the quality of a person's life (including physical health problems/pain and exposure to sources of stress including uncertainty, change, interaction/communication/sensory overload and demands) and behaviours that may be interpreted as 'behaviours that challenge'. - k) Understand that autistic people may be at increased risk of misuse of restrictive practices, including physical and chemical restraint and seek to provide care and support in ways which avoid and prevent any need for restrictive practices. - Be able to follow a behaviour support plan in the wider context of an overall care plan; according to specified responsibilities and timeframes. - m) Understand when the support of a 'specialist' might be needed and how to access them, avoiding assumptions and labels such as 'unpredictable', 'complex' or 'challenging'.
+- a) Understand and support the important role families and carers have in supporting autistic people where behaviour may challenge, in addition to the full involvement of the person themselves. - b) Recognise behaviour perceived as challenging as a possible indication of distress and focus on the removal of environmental and other stressors as a priority over modification of the behaviour. - c) Avoid assumptions that behaviour which may challenge is an inevitable part of autism and seek to identify underlying causes and meet needs, such as reducing sensory overload, providing information or avoiding unpredictability. - d) Consult the autistic person and their family/support regarding what causes distress or anxiety in order to understand and respect an autistic person's perspective. - e) Support autistic people to have a 'plan B' or a range of responses should things become difficult. - f) Be proactive in de-escalating situations, for example, preventing 'meltdown' or 'shutdown' by facilitating ways to alleviate stress (such as access to a quiet space or ending an interaction). - g) Be able to accept, understand and accommodate behaviours that are unique to the autistic person and which do not infringe the rights or safety of others. - h) Understand stimming, including promoting it when it can be helpful and know where to seek support if it becomes harmful. - i) Understand the interactions between the quality of a person's life (including physical health problems / pain and exposure to sources of stress including uncertainty, change, interaction/communication/sensory overload and demands) and behaviours that may be interpreted as 'behaviours that challenge'. - j) Understand that autistic people may be at increased risk of misuse of restrictive practices, including physical and chemical restraint and seek to provide care and support in ways which avoid and prevent any need for restrictive practices. - k) Be able to follow a behaviour support plan in the wider context of an overall care plan; according to specified responsibilities and timeframes.

+I) Understand when the support of a 'specialist' might be needed and how to access them, avoiding assumptions and labels such as 'unpredictable', 'complex' or 'challenging'.

-- a) Co-produce with people, their families and carers, and the appropriate members of the multi-disciplinary team least restrictive behaviour support plans, which seek to identify unmet needs and environmental factors, rather than focussing narrowly on eliminating problematic behaviours - b) Formulate and advocate for appropriate reactive strategies that are person centred and evidence based, whilst seeking to develop and promote preventative strategies that work with the autistic person to minimise the need for reactive strategies. - c) Actively support and co-produce strategies to enable appropriate and personcentred risk assessment with regard to the current context (e.g. mental state and environment). - d) Promote, teach and support skills that will facilitate person-centred behaviour support plans, including challenging assumptions that 'behaviour' is an inevitable part of autism. - e) Provide supervision to colleagues and teams following an intervention, recognising the impact of behaviours that challenge on people supporting an autistic person. - f) Monitor the delivery of a behaviour support plan and contribute to the evaluation/review of its effectiveness and its consistency with the wellbeing and quality of life of the autistic person.
+- a) Co-produce with people, their families and carers, and the appropriate members of the multi-disciplinary team least restrictive behaviour support plans, which seek to identify unmet needs and environmental factors, rather than focusing narrowly on eliminating problematic behaviours - b) Formulate and advocate for appropriate reactive strategies that are person centred and evidence based31, whilst seeking to develop and promote preventative strategies that work with the autistic person to minimise the need for reactive strategies. - c) Promote, teach and support skills that will facilitate person-centred behaviour support plans, including challenging assumptions that 'behaviour' is an inevitable part of autism. - d) Provide supervision to colleagues and teams following an intervention, recognising the impact of behaviours that challenge on people supporting an autistic person. - e) Monitor the delivery of a behaviour support plan and contribute to the evaluation/review of its effectiveness and its consistency with the wellbeing and quality of life of the autistic person.